Drink Less Blackpool

 Support face to face if you’re over 25

-Horizon provides alcohol advice and treatment for people living in Blackpool, including those worried about a family member, partner or friend.
+Lighthouse is a service run by Horizon providing alcohol advice and treatment for people living in Blackpool, including those worried about a family member, partner or friend.

 - One-to-one behavioural support